On this page you will find information regarding the options available for consulting business registers in France.

 Users of the Infogreffe site can access certain information on businesses listed on it free of charge, but most of the information in the database can be obtained only for a fee.

-It is also in return for a fee that the National Institute for Industrial Property distributes documents (or the full file).
+The National Institute for Industrial Property now distributes data from the RNCS free of charge.
 It can do this by mail or via the online shop on its website.
 The further use of such data is, however, subject to acceptance of a licence.

 How to search a business register in France?